marnelfr/udemy.react/README.md

 However, using ```React.memo``` doesn't change anything for components that receive reference type variables as props such as arrays, objects, functions.
 Those props always change event if their value doesn't.
-And this is because they are pointer, not value.
+And this is because they are pointers, not value.
-- In order solve this problem about components that receive function as props, we can use another hook, the ``useCallback()`` hook.
+- In order solve this problem about components that receive function as props, we can use another hook, the ``useCallback()``.
-- To solve this problem about components that receive function arrays, objects as props, we can use another hook, the ``useMemo()`` hook.
+- To solve this problem about components that receive arrays, objects as props, we can use another hook, the ``useMemo()``.

 ## Deeper look
-States (from useState or useReducer) are only update after the first initialisation unless the component was unmounted in meantime.\
+States (from useState or useReducer) are only updated (the default value is no longer used) after the first initialisation unless the component was unmounted in meantime.\
 When we call a useState setter, it doesn't set the new value instantly but schedule that change.
 It may then come that we have multiple state change scheduled at the same time maybe because